etsangsplk/go-sensor/README.md

 ### Request Logging
 Most log tracing will be done in the context of an API request or similarly unique context.
 The log package has several features to facilitate correlated request traces.
 Request logging relies on integrating with golang's standard context.Context and http.HttpHandler patterns.
 The context.Context pattern is used to flow the request context (containing the request logger) throughout the API.

+Enhancing the http.Request.Context() with a context that contains a request logger can either done explicitly using logging package APIs or by using logging.NewRequestHandler() API to add a logging http handler into the http handler pipeline.
+Examples for Swagger users are shown farther below.
+This example will focus on using the logging handler in non-swagger code.

 The logging.NewRequestHandler function can be used to inject a request logging handler into your services http handler processing pipeline.
 This handler will create a new logger for each http request that will trace the request id.
 This logger is added to the http request context.
 ```go
 // In your service middleware wire in the logging request handler...